 In addition to following the terms of pre and postnuptial agreements during a divorce, the Law Office of Jason Wright can handle the creation of these legal documents before or during a marriage.
 We have successfully helped couples develop legally sound and safe plans while also making them feel comfortable with the process and not like it is planning for their ultimate divorce.

 In 2015, the United States Supreme Court ruling of Obergefell v.
 Hodges granted same-sex couples the same rights to marry — and divorce — as heterosexual couples in every state of the United States.
 Same-sex couples are entitled to all the divorce protections afforded to everyone else but still face challenges that heterosexual couples do not, especially when they share children.

 A law firm that is sensitive to these issues and familiar with the intricacies of LGBT divorce and child custody concerns is an absolute must for a same-sex couple that has decided to end their marriage.

-Contact the Law Offices of Jason Wright for a consultation by calling 512-884-1221 or submit the form below.
+Contact the Law Office of Jason Wright for a consultation by calling 512-884-1221 or submit the form below.
 We are committed to zealously working to find the solution that is best for you and your family.